Skip to main content

 Hyperhidrosis Specialist

-Integrated Dermatology of Brookline - - Dermatologist
+Integrated Dermatology of Brookline-Andover - - Dermatologist

-Integrated Dermatology of Brookline
+Integrated Dermatology of Brookline-Andover

 Dermatologists located in Brookline, MA & Andover, MA

 Hyperhidrosis, or excessive sweating, can be disruptive as well as a major source of social anxiety.
-Thankfully, you don’t have to live with this uncomfortable condition — the top-rated team of board-certified dermatologists at Integrated Dermatology of Brookline offers a full scope of effective and long-lasting treatment solutions for hyperhidrosis, including Botox® injections.
+Thankfully, you don’t have to live with this uncomfortable condition — the top-rated team of board-certified dermatologists at Integrated Dermatology of Brookline-Andover offers a full scope of effective and long-lasting treatment solutions for hyperhidrosis, including Botox® injections.
 If you're in Brookline or Andover, Massachusetts and are interested in booking an appointment with Dr. Rockoff or Dr. Wang, call one of our offices, or schedule online today.

 Hyperhidrosis